Section II. INGREDIENT INFORMATION

 Spill Response:

-Land Spill: Scoop up or vacuum material and put it into suitable container for disposal as a non-hazardous waste.
+Scoop up or vacuum material and put into suitable container for disposal as a non-hazardous waste.

 Water Spill: This material will sink and disperse along the bottom of waterways and ponds.
-It cannot easily be removed after it is waterborne; however, the material is non-hazardous on water.
+It can not easily be removed after it is waterborne; however, the material is non-hazardous in water.

 Air Release: This material will settle out of the air.
 It can then be scooped up or vacuumed for disposal as non-hazardous waste.